SustainableDevelopmentReform/csdr-8bit-cruncher/README.md

 1. **GeoTIFF file** (`.tiff` or `.tif`): The 8-bit RGB image with embedded geospatial information
 2. **World file** (`.tfw`): A text file containing georeferencing information for GIS compatibility
+3. PNG file (`.png`): A portable preview image for web dashboards and quick viewing (can be disabled with `--no-png`)

+### Why PNG Preview?
+The PNG preview is useful for:
+- Web mapping applications that don't support GeoTIFF
+- Quick visual inspection without GIS software
+- Dashboard integration and thumbnails
+- Sharing with non-GIS users

 ## Tips and Best Practices